mewhhaha/punpdf/README.md

 - Install the [`@napi-rs/canvas`](https://github.com/Brooooooklyn/canvas) package if you are using Node.js.
 This package is required to render the PDF page as an image.

 > [!TIP]
-> In Node.js, `getDocumentProxy` automatically sets `disableFontFace: true` and resolves `standardFontDataUrl` from your local `pdfjs-dist` package for correct font rendering.
+> In Node.js, `getDocumentProxy` automatically sets `disableFontFace: true`.
+When `pdfjs-dist` is installed locally, it also resolves `standardFontDataUrl` from that package for correct font rendering.
 To customize this behavior, pass your own options:
 >
 > ```ts
 > const pdf = await getDocumentProxy(buffer, {